Whatsapp Icon

 Another significant development is the refinement of liquid-based cytology.
 This technique, compared to the traditional Pap smear, involves preserving the collected cells in a liquid medium to be analyzed later.
 It improves the accuracy of detecting abnormal cells and reduces the need for repeat testing.

-These advances, along with the traditional Pap smear, offer a comprehensive approach for cervical cancer screening.
+These advances, along with the traditional Pap smear, offer a comprehensive approach to cervical cancer screening.
 It's crucial to consult with healthcare providers to understand the most appropriate screening strategy based on individual risk factors and health history.

 Conclusion